sahu1shivani/sahu1shivani.github.io/README.md

 ### Master of Science, Information Systems
 **Northeastern University**, Boston, MA  _May 2024_
-**Related Coursework:** Software Development, Web Design and Development
+**Related Coursework:** Machine Learning, Data Science and Analytics.

 ### Bachelor of Engineering in Information Science
 **Visvesvaraya Technological University**, India  _May 2019_